 - Use, possession, sale, distribution and/or production of narcotic or other controlled substances (including marijuana), or acting as an accessory, liaison, or facilitator for any of the above, except as expressly permitted by law. - Requiring medical attention and/or engaging in disorderly or disruptive conduct due to substance use causing University officials to respond, even if the subject legally consumed the substance.
 See Appendix 6 for the Medical Amnesty Policy. - The possession or use of marijuana, even with a medical recommendation or medical license, is prohibited on University property in compliance with federal law.
 Any drugs and/or paraphernalia found to be in a student's possession, University residence, vehicle, or assigned area will be considered to be in the possession of the student whether or not the student is the individual who purchased or furnished the drugs, paraphernalia, or handmade drug use device.
-Paraphernalia may be confiscated by University staff and returned at a later date, unless required by law to be retained. - Being in the presence of and having knowledge of an illegal substance in a University residence regardless of the amount of time spent in that residence. - Illegal or improper use of prescription or over-the-counter medicines, even where lawfully prescribed.
+Confiscated paraphernalia will not be returned to students at any time. - Being in the presence of and having knowledge of an illegal substance in a University residence regardless of the amount of time spent in that residence. - Illegal or improper use of prescription or over-the-counter medicines, even where lawfully prescribed.
 All prescription medicines must be kept in their original bottle and must have the prescription from the doctor noted on the bottle.
 Prescription medicines found without their prescription attached will be confiscated until such time that the prescription can be produced.
-All prescription medications must be prescribed to the person in possession of the medication. - Possession of drug paraphernalia (i.e., rolling papers, pipes, bongs, etc.) for intended or implied use of any form of illegal substance) regardless of whether it is purchased or handmade, even as props for filming. - Possessing paraphernalia that contains or appears to contain any form of an illegal substance. - Use of a legal substance in an improper manner (e.g. ingesting a cleaning chemical, inhaling other chemical substances for the purpose of intoxication). - Providing drugs with the intent of taking advantage of another. - Using mail services to purchase, pass, or distribute illegal substances
+All prescription medications must be prescribed to the person in possession of the medication. - Possession of drug paraphernalia (i.e., rolling papers, pipes, bongs, etc.) for intended or implied use of any form of illegal substance) regardless of whether it is purchased or handmade, even as props for filming. - Possessing paraphernalia that contains or appears to contain any form of an illegal substance. - Use of a legal substance in an improper manner (e.g. ingesting a cleaning chemical, inhaling other chemical substances for the purpose of intoxication).

+- Providing drugs with the intent of taking advantage of another. - Using mail services to purchase, pass, or distribute illegal substances